praveenganesh/react-auto-grid/README.md

 # react-auto-grid

-This component eases the grid handling in React
+This component eases the grid handling in React.

+By using this component you can change the position of the grid, can easily span grid size, no need to worry about the row, column things can easily set width and height of the layout, highly customizable grid layout.

 ![](https://i.ibb.co/b3mDMzH/img-gallery.png)

 # Install

 `$ npm i react-auto-grid`

 # Example

 ```sh
 import {Wrapper,Grid} from "react-auto-grid";